awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

       kubectl apply -f aws-auth-cm.yaml
       ```
 **Note**
 If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your kubectl is not configured for Amazon EKS\.
-For more information, see [Configure kubectl for Amazon EKS](configure-kubectl.md)\.
+For more information, see [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md)\.

 1. Watch the status of your nodes and wait for them to reach the `Ready` status\.